Vertical Research Upgrade NRG Energy Inc. [NRG]. What else is Wall St. saying?

 Vertical Research have made an estimate for NRG Energy Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on March 03, 2020.
 While these analysts kept the previous recommendation, Vertical Research raised their target price to Hold.
 The new note on the price target was released on February 25, 2020, representing the official price target for NRG Energy Inc. stock.
 Previously, the target price had yet another raise to $43.50, while BMO Capital Markets analysts kept a Market Perform rating on NRG stock.
 On September 06, 2019, analysts increased their price target for NRG shares from 47 to 49.

-NRG Energy Inc. [NRG] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 11.42.
-With this latest performance, NRG shares gained by 21.76% in over the last four-week period, additionally sinking by -14.21% over the last 6 months – not to mention a drop of -15.86% in the past year of trading.
+NRG Energy Inc. [NRG] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.43.
+With this latest performance, NRG shares gained by 25.49% in over the last four-week period, additionally sinking by -19.17% over the last 6 months – not to mention a drop of -14.24% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and NRG Energy Inc. [NRG] shares currently have an operating margin of +11.64 and a Gross Margin at +20.25.
 NRG Energy Inc.’s Net Margin is presently recorded at +42.48.